Categorical braid group actions and cactus groups: Acknowledgement

 \section{Acknowledgement}

 We would like to thank Sabin Cautis, Ian Grojnowski, Joel Kamnitzer, Aaron Lauda, Andrew Mathas, Peter McNamara, Bregje Pauwels, Raph\"ael Rouquier, and Geordie Williamson for insightful discussions.
-We also thank the Sydney Mathematical Research Institute for supporting visits of A.L. and I.L. to Sydney, where much of this research took place.
-A.L. is partially supported by the Australian Research Council (ARC) under grants DP180103150 and FT180100069.
+We are grateful to two anonymous referees for their helpful comments.
 I.L. is partially supported by the NSF under grant DMS-2001139.
-O.Y. is partially supported by the ARC under grant DP180102563.
+O.Y. is supported by the Australian Research Council Grants DP180102563 and DP230100654.